jimmy-zhening-luo/mobile-friendly-ghost-casper/README.md

 # mobile-friendly-ghost-casper-2.0.2
 Modified, mobile-friedly Casper 2.0.2 theme for Ghost 1.16 to fix issue where menus are cut off when viewing a site on small screens (e.g. mobile devices).
 Small fix to theme .css that works across all Ghost page types.
-Works on all supported browsers/devices.
+Now, when the screen is smaller, the menu wraps around to a second line and centers itself, rather than cutting off.
+Works on all supported browsers/devices, scales smoothly for all possible width ranges (tested from 200px to 2400px wide).

 ## Replace your existing theme with Friendly Ghost Casper
 ### Download required project files